Investigation of the collisionless plasmoid instability based on gyrofluid and gyrokinetic integrated approach: Results on the plasmoid onset

 In this Section we present how the $\beta_e$ parameter changes the characteristics of the forming current sheet and promotes the plasmoid formation.
 We measure the current sheet aspect ratio using the current density $j_{\parallel}$.
 The length is defined such that the current distribution from the X point to $L_{\rm{cs}}/2$ equals a specific value $\alpha$ \beq \frac{1}{N} \sum^N_{i=1} \left(j_{\parallel}|_X - j_{\parallel}(0, i \Delta y ,t)\right)^2 = \alpha j_{\parallel}|_X, \eeq where $\Delta y$ is the mesh length along $y$ and $N$ indicates the number of points from $y=0$ to $y=L_{\rm{cs}}/2$.
 The constant $\alpha$ is taken to $1/3$ as it gives good measurement of the length of the region with a strong current.
 Formula (\ref{stdev}) allows to apply a single consistent method for all the simulations, while taking into account the reduction of the current intensity along the layer.
 The width of the current sheet corresponds to the distance between the two points along $x$ where the value of $j_{\parallel}$ takes the same value as at the point $(0,L_{\rm{cs}}/2)$.\\

 We focus first on the comparison of the series of simulations for $p=1$, starting with the higher $\beta_e$ case, for which $\bee=0.2491$.
 The contour plots of the parallel electron velocity $u_e$ (proportional to the parallel current density), for the gyrofluid simulation $1_{GF1}$ and of the current density, $j_{\parallel}$, for the gyrokinetic simulations $1_{GK1}$, are shown on Fig. \ref{fig:contcase1.3}.
 Isolines of the magnetic potential, showing the topology of the magnetic field, are overplotted.
 Both approaches indicate the formation of a plasmoid.
 For the fluid simulation, the aspect ratio is $A_{\rm{cs_f}}=4.90$.
 In the gyrokinetic case, we measure $A_{\rm{cs_k}}=4.03$.
-We observe a persistent difference between the value of the gyrofluid and gyrokinetic aspect ratios, which is explained by the difference in resolution.
-However, their evolution according to the parameters are in agreement. \\
+There is a constant difference between the value of the gyrofluid and gyrokinetic aspect ratio, which is explained by the difference in resolution.
+Their evolution according to the parameters, on the other hand, are in agreement. \\

 For the lowest $\beta_e$ cases, for which $\bee=0.06228$, the contour plots of the simulations $1_{GF2}$ and $1_{GK2}$, are shown on Fig. \ref{fig:contcase1.1}.
 The two simulations lead to the formation of a stable current sheet having an aspect ratio decreasing in time.
 The maximum aspect ratio is reached when the growth rate has reached its maximum value and the process enters the saturation phase.
 From the gyrofluid simulation we measured a maximum aspect ratio $A_{\rm{cs_f}}=5.11$.
 In the gyrokinetic case, the aspect ratio is $A_{\rm{cs_k}}=4.14$.
 The measured aspect ratio are very close to those obtained for $\beta_e=0.2491$, and yet, no plasmoids develop.
 In this first series of tests we are at the frontier between stability and instability, and the role of $\beta_e$ seems crucial to switch to an unstable case. \\